NSb0y/loggerbot/README.md

 ```

 Note: Make sure to use HTML entities for special characters like `<` (`&lt;`), `>` (`&gt;`), and `&` (`&amp;`) when they're not part of HTML tags.

+## Register a Telegram Bot

+To register a Telegram bot and obtain an API key, follow these steps:

+1. Open the Telegram app and search for [BotFather](https://t.me/BotFather).
+2. Start a chat with BotFather and use the `/newbot` command to create a new bot.
+3. Follow the instructions to name your bot and get a unique username.
+4. Once your bot is created, you will receive a **Bot Token**.
+This token is used to authenticate your bot with the Telegram API.

 ## Contributing